bhuga/promising-future/README.md

 Note that this is pretty useless in irb, which will evaluate everything as part of its read-eval-print loop.

-Yardocs are available at <http://promise.rubyforge.org/>
+Yardocs are available at <http://promise.rubyforge.org/>.
+Tested under MRI 1.8 and JRuby.

 ## Classes